From Undervalued to Unshakable

 For a moment… I actually considered it.

-I explained, respectfully and clearly, that with the experience I bring, the work I’ve done, and the drive I carry—I’m looking for a company that values that.
+I conveyed, respectfully and clearly, that with my experience, the work I’ve accomplished, and the passion I possess, I’m seeking a company that truly values my contributions.
+This isn’t arrogance; it’s about alignment.

-Therapy taught me that boundaries aren’t walls—they’re frameworks for respect.
+Therapy enlightened me on boundaries.
+I learned they aren’t barriers; they’re frameworks for respect.

 From Undervalued to Unshakable